 - What does the programme include?

 Program Includes: 3 week study at the University of Cyprus’ School of Modern Greek (with accommodation at the University of Cyprus Dormitory, Panestimioupoli, Nicosia).
 Participants from the UK, USA, Australia, Canada and South Africa will participate in a language course.
 Participants from Greece will take part in a culture course.
 All participants will take part in culture, dance and history workshops.
 A series of excursions are also organised to museums, monasteries and the Green Line.

 - How much should I budget for?

 NEPOMAK covers the cost of your accommodation, tour costs, tuition fees and bus transportation for programme excursions.
 You will need spending money for food and recreation and other travel necessities.
 Please note that travel costs during free time will not be covered and will be at your own expense.
 You are to book your own return flights to Cyprus, with the cost of those flights made payable by yourself.
-Once the programme has finished NEPOMAK will try to secure a small subsidy covering a proportion of the airfare.
-However given the current economic situation in Cyprus, we cannot however guarantee this subsidy will be forthcoming.
+Once the programme has finished NEPOMAK will try to secure a small subsidy covering a proportion of the airfare although this subsidy is not guaranteed.
 NEPOMAK will not cover any medical or travel costs.
 Please ensure you have adequate medical and travel insurance before arriving in Cyprus.

 - What should I bring with me?